NCI-CGR/TriosCompass_v2/README.md

 ---

 ### IV.
 Outputs
-The location of output is specified by config/config.yaml:
+The location of the *output* directory is also specified by config/config.yaml:

 ```yml
 output_dir: "output"